List of Servants of God

-In the Catholic Church, Servant of God is the style used for a person who has been posthumously declared "heroic in virtue" during the investigation and process leading to canonisation as a saint.
+In the Catholic Church, Servant of God is a title used for a person for whom a beatification process has been initiated.

-The term is used in the first of the four steps in the canonization process.
-The next step is being declared Venerable, upon a decree of heroism or martyrdom by the honored.
-That is followed by beatification, with the title of Blessed.
-After the confirmation of miracles resulting from the intercession of the honored, the final step is canonization, where the honored would receive the title of Saint.
+The term is used in connection with the opening of the process.
+The next step may to be declared venerable, upon a decree of heroic virtue or martyrdom.
+That may be eventually followed by beatification and eventually canonization.

 List

 The following is an incomplete list of people currently declared to be a Servant of God.
 The list is in alphabetical order by Christian name but, if necessary, by surname or the place or attribute part of the name.